Finding community and connection can reduce stress levels and improve mental health.

 The Stress Management Society adds, ‘Having the opportunity to laugh and chat with others in social situations serves to temporarily distract us from our worries by turning our focus outwards instead of inwards.’

-If you don’t have a community yet, there are lots of different ways you can meet people these days.
-Or why not reach out to an old friend or acquaintance who you’ve not spoken to in years?
+If you don’t feel part of a community yet, there are lots of different ways you can meet new people.
+Or, why not reach out to an old friend or acquaintance who you’ve not spoken to in years?

-With periods of enforced isolation in the last couple of years because of the pandemic, it may feel difficult or daunting for many of us to return to the level of socialising we were used to previously – or to even socialise at all.
-But keeping connections going, and socialising even just a little, or volunteering, will help us to feel part of our own unique communities – whatever they may be – as well as being part of the wider human community we all belong to.
+It may feel difficult or daunting to socialise.
+But keeping connections going, and socialising even a little, or volunteering as part of a group, will help us to feel belonging in our own unique communities—whoever they may be—as well as being part of the wider human community we all belong to.

 Find out more